My Blog List

 In the beginning was an idea

 I am sitting in my living room with a friend who sometimes works as a tourist guide with Israeli tourists who want to explore California.
 Most of her clients can’t speak English and are the religious type who insist on finding a kosher restaurant in the middle of the Mojave Desert or a synagogue in Las Vegas.
 She asks me when I am planning to travel to Israel to visit my family.
-I tell her I’m planning to go in November and that I want to stop in Portugal for a few days on the way to Israel.
-I’ve been thinking about visiting Portugal because I am fluent in Brazilian Portuguese and sometimes entertain myself with the thought of retiring in Portugal someday.
-Also, Portugal is cheap, it sits kind of halfway between Israel and California, and I can speak with people there, so why not give it a shot?
+I tell her I plan to go in November and that I want to stop in Portugal for a few days on the way to Israel.
+I’ve been thinking about visiting Portugal because I am fluent in Brazilian Portuguese and sometimes entertain myself with the thought of retiring and moving to Portugal someday.
+Also, Portugal is cheap, it sits about halfway between Israel and California, and I can speak with people there, so why not give it a shot?

-On the spot, we buy round trip tickets from Tel Aviv to Lisbon.
-Before the excitement dies down, she suggests that I also fly on the same flight with her to Israel.
+On the spot, we buy round-trip tickets from Tel Aviv to Lisbon.
+Before the excitement dies down, she suggests I fly on the same flight with her to Israel.
 It’s a direct flight from San Francisco to Tel Aviv and it costs less than the flight I usually take via Istanbul.
 I hesitate.
-Sitting 15 hours in an airplane does not appeal to me.
+Sitting for 15 hours in an airplane does not appeal to me.
 My knees scream hell when I sit for 10 hours, and 15 would be torture.
 I tell her I would rather break the flight into two parts.

 “Don’t,” she says.
 “We’ll take aisle seats side by side and spend the flight talking and stretching.
 You won’t feel it.
 I’ll entertain you during the flight.
 It will be fun.”